VakinduPhilliam/serverless-engineering/README.md

 The API Parameter Definitions:

-> "page" - the current number of the page fetched,
+> "page" - the current number of the page fetched.

-> "currency"- the crypto transaction currency,
+> "currency"- the crypto transaction currency.

-> "country"- the country transaction took place,
+> "country"- the country transaction took place.

-> "limit" - the number of items per page,
+> "limit" - the number of items per page.

-> "search" - the topic (usually name of the customer) search for,
+> "search" - the topic (usually name of the customer) search for.

 > "transactions" - the actual transactions list.